hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 dag.edge(between(primeChecker, writer));

 jet.newJob(dag).execute().get();
 ```

 ### java.util.stream

-Besides the Core API, Jet also has an implementation of java.util.stream
+Beside the Core API Jet also has an implementation of `java.util.stream`
-for Hazelcast `IMap` and `IList`. java.util.stream operations are mapped to
+for Hazelcast `IMap` and `IList`. `java.util.stream` operations are mapped
-a DAG and then executed, and the result returned to the user.
+to a DAG and then executed, and the result returned to the user.

 ```java
 IMap<String, Integer> ints = instance1.getMap("ints");